kangli914/pycharm/README.md

  1. List is a collection which is ordered and changeable.
 Allows duplicate members. []
  2. Tuple is a collection which is ordered and unchangeable.
 Allows duplicate members. () - think of tuple like turle ()
     note:
       Tuple is generally used when you want to pass a dataset which you don't want to other subfunction to modify or you are not sure if sub-function will/will not modify so you want to enfore the rule of no change to the dataset
  3. Set is a collection which is unordered and unindexed.
 No duplicate/unique members. \{}. think of Set {} like the Dictionary{}  without values as key in dict are unique.
+    note:
-Set use to elimite the duplicates.
+      Set use to eliminate the duplicates.
  4. Dictionary is a collection which is unordered, changeable and indexed.
 No duplicate members.
- 5. Pthon sequences: strings, lists and tuple
+ 5. Python sequences: strings, lists and tuple

 ## Operators